Eviction Ban Expires Just in Time to Save Millions of Landlords

 In a study issued by the Urban Institute, they estimate the amount of back rent owed across the country ranges from $8.4 billion to $52.6 billion.
 This is somewhat promising taking into account that we have $43 billion allocated in the Treasury for back rent.
 The problem is getting it into the hands of landlords before they start evicting tenants.

-The Possible Bright Side and Solution
+The Possible Bright Side of the Eviction Ban Expiring

 Fact #2: All of that Treasury money for the rental assistance is still available for the taking…if applied for.

-The Hope: Tenants that cared less about applying for rental assistance previously and don’t want to get evicted, may actually get off the couch from collecting unemployment and fill out the paperwork for the feds to get landlords some money and back rent.
+The Hope: Tenants that cared less about applying for rental assistance previously and don’t want to get evicted, may get off the couch from collecting unemployment and fill out the paperwork for the feds to get landlords some money and back rent.

 The National Low Income Housing Coalition has a state-by-state list of the 483 programs giving out federal money.
 The Consumer Financial Protection Bureau also has a new tool to help you apply for rental relief.